mrahhal/css-theming/README.md

 # CSS Theming

-A comprehensive suite of tools and samples for CSS theming.
+A platform for CSS theming.
 Uses nothing but modern CSS and SCSS.

 ## Sample